-This section leaves the appointment of an attorney or court-appointed advisor for children in custody cases to judicial discretion, but courts should recognize the significant benefit in having a representative for a child under certain circumstances.
+This section leaves the appointment of an attorney or court appointed advisor best interests advocate for children in custody cases to judicial discretion, but courts should recognize the significant benefit in having a representative for a child under certain circumstances.
 If a court anticipates that the evidentiary presentation by the parties will be incomplete, distorted, or otherwise inadequate, the appointment of a representative for the child can be particularly helpful.
 Moreover, one of the key values of a child's representative is to advocate for evidentiary procedures and methods of dispute resolution that are the least harmful to the child.
 A child's representative, for example, can assist the court in deciding whether to interview a child in chambers or to involve the child as a participant in mediation between the parents.
 The goal of child representation is not only to help the court arrive at an outcome that best serves the child's interests but also to protect children from the harmful collateral effects of litigation.
+For a discussion of the value of legal representation when the interests of children and parents diverge, see Catherine Ross, From Vulnerability to Voice, 64 FORDHAM L. REV. 1579 (1996).

 The introductory paragraph of subsection (b) identifies general considerations that courts should take into account in determining whether to appoint a representative.
 The child's circumstances, including his or her developmental level, and the court's needs in the custody determination should inform the court's decision.
 The numbered items under subsection (b) are factors that may raise special concerns warranting the appointment of a representative for the child in a particular proceeding and should guide the court's discretion.
-Where issues involving parentage, relocation, or custodial interference are raised, the appointment of a representative for the child may be helpful to the court in resolving the underlying legal and factual questions.
-In circumstances where a parent's conduct poses a risk of harm to the child, such as evidence of domestic violence, child abuse, or substance abuse, the appointment of an independent representative for the child may be necessary for the court to reliably determine the evidentiary issues in the case.
+When issues involving parentage, relocation, or custodial interference are raised, the appointment of a representative for the child may be helpful to the court in resolving the underlying legal and factual questions.
+In circumstances where a parent's conduct poses a risk of harm to the child or others, such as evidence of cases involving domestic violence, child abuse, or substance abuse, the appointment of an independent representative for the child may be necessary for the court to reliably determine the evidentiary issues in the case.
+Representation for the child may be particularly important where intra-familial violence distorts the litigation process itself by creating serious imbalances of power.
 Indeed, in some jurisdictions, family courts may refer custody proceedings to the juvenile court for investigation of allegations of abuse or neglect.
-In that circumstance, even if the case does not ultimately become an abuse or neglect proceeding, the appointment of a representative for the child could assist the court in determining the accuracy of the allegations.
+In that circumstance, even if the case does not ultimately become an abuse or neglect proceeding, the appointment of a representative for the child ability to assist the court in determining the accuracy of the allegations could enhance the court's understanding of the child's circumstances and needs, including the child's expressed preferences.

 The determination of which category of representative to appoint is addressed in subsection (c).
-The decision to appoint a child's attorney, best interests attorney, or court-appointed advisor will depend in large part on the child's developmental level and the court's sense of how the child's interests can best be protected.
-In some cases, a mental health professional as court-appointed advisor may be particularly helpful, while in other cases involving older children with defined views, a child's attorney may be appropriate.
-In contrast, a preverbal child in the middle of a bitter and protracted custody dispute may need representation
+The decision to appoint a child's attorney, best interests attorney, or courtappointed advisor best interests advocate will depend in large part on the child's developmental level and the court's sense of how the child's interests can best be protected.
+In a case involving an emotionally disturbed child, for example, the appointment of a mental health professional as court appointed advisor best interests advocate may be particularly helpful, while in a proceeding involving an older child with defined views, a child's attorney may be appropriate.

-24 through a best interests attorney.
+In contrast, a preverbal child in the middle of a bitter and protracted custody dispute may need representation through a best interests attorney.